mougiakouel/QGIS-Training-Manual/vector_classification/label_tool.rst

 points that they are associated with.
 That doesn't look very nice.
 The text is also a bit larger than it needs to be.
 Let's fix these problems!

-Open the :guilabel:`Label tool` again by clicking on its button as before.
-To change the text properties, click on the ellipsis (:guilabel:`...`) button:
+* Open the :guilabel:`Label tool` again by clicking on its button as before.
+* Click on the ellipsis (:guilabel:`...`) button to change the text properties:

 .. image:: ../_static/labels/006.png
    :align: center